tancheng/mlir-cgra/README.md

 ## How to use this project?

-After successfull build, available passes can be displayed with:
+After successful build, available passes can be displayed with:

 ```sh
 $PROJ_BUILD_DIR/bin/soda-opt -h